Ba Son Shipyard

 Saigon Naval Shipyard is a former French Navy, Republic of Vietnam Navy (RVNN) and Vietnam People's Navy (VPN) base in Saigon Vietnam.

 The 57 acre base, located on the southwest bank of the Saigon River about 30 mi from the South China Sea, represented the largest single industrial complex in South East Asia.
-Officially known as the Ba Son Corporation (Tổng công ty Ba Son), the modern incarnation of the shipyard is now based in the Bà Rịa–Vũng Tàu province, being one of the major shipyards in Vietnam.
+Officially known as the Ba Son Corporation (Tổng công ty Ba Son), the modern incarnation of the shipyard is now based in the Phú Mỹ II Industrial Park, Phú Mỹ, Bà Rịa–Vũng Tàu province, being one of the major shipyards in Vietnam.

 History

 The shipyard was originally created around 1788 by Lord (Chúa) Nguyễn Phúc Ánh as the Chu Sư Naval workshop (Vietnamese: Xưởng Chu Sư).
 With help from French engineers Lord Nguyen built a fleet of ships that helped him defeat the Tây Sơn dynasty and establish him as Emperor Gia Long.
 The naval workshop was progressively expanded and after the French conquered Cochinchina in 1862 they expanded the area as the Port de la Marine (Naval Port) under the control of the French Navy.

 The French Navy expanded the base facilities making it the Navy headquarters and home to the Naval Artillery and barracks.
 In 1864, the Navy expanded the Chu Su Naval workshop into the Naval Arsenal and Shipyard which by 1888 had modern facilities including a 168m drydock.
 In 1902, the base became the headquarters of the Naval Forces of the Oriental Seas under the command of a Vice Admiral who controlled 38 ships and over 3800 officers and sailors.
 By 1918, the shipyard was capable of building vessels of up to 3500 Deadweight tonnage (DWT).

 With the departure of the French the base passed to the control of the RVNN.
 In 1955 the shipyard was renamed the Ba Son Shipyard and it was capable of building vessels up to 10,000 DWT and repairing vessels up to 35,000 DWT.